Fire Alarm System Installation — Christchurch & Canterbury

 Old systems may need upgrading.
 Technology improved significantly.
 Old systems lack modern features.
 Difficult to get parts for obsolete systems.
 Upgrade provides better protection and reliability.
 Building alterations may trigger upgrade requirements.
 We assess existing systems and recommend upgrades when beneficial.

-Small commercial building conventional system $3000-6000.
-Includes control panel, detectors, manual call points, sounders.
-Basic but code compliant.
-Suitable for small offices or shops.
+Conventional system: control panel, detectors, manual call points, sounders.
+Basic but code compliant — small offices or shops.

-Medium building conventional system $6000-12000.
-More detectors and devices.
-Multiple zones.
-Adequate for most commercial buildings up to 1000 square meters.
+Conventional, more detectors and devices, multiple zones.
+Adequate for most commercial buildings up to 1000m².

 Need Fire Alarm System Installation?
 Get in Touch.